ahgroup/DSAIRM/auxilliary/to-do.md

 ## Dynamical Systems Approach to Immmune Response Modeling (DSAIRM)

 #Next steps
-* add refs to all models

 * write fitting apps
-* debug U/S app
 * write docs and task tabs for all apps
+* add refs to all models

 #Questions-todo
 * Can one make generate_XXX functions non-reactive?